GBA "Recreational" Basketball Program – Frequently Asked Questions

 How does the player draft work for "Recreational" teams?

-Each GBA team is formed through a draft selection process.
+Each Winter Recreational team is formed through a draft selection process.
 After coaches have been selected and after the skills assessments have taken place, a draft will be held to select players and assign them to their teams.
-Prior to the draft, the "Recreational" coaches for each age and gender are presented with the names of each GBA registered child.
+Prior to the draft, the "Recreational" coaches for each age and gender are presented with the names of each registered child.
 Based upon what is known by the coaching community about each child, the children are selected onto a team.

 Coaches consider many things when selecting their players.
 They include, but are not limited to basketball skills, positions needed (point guard, shooting guard, small forward, power forward, center) and intangibles like hustle, teamwork, and the ability to take direction.